-RS Component's offers customers peace of mind with its expert calibration service
+RS offers its' customers peace of mind with an expert calibration service

 Any organisation that regularly makes use of measuring instruments will be aware of the importance of ensuring that those devices provide accuracy and repeatability.
 RS has identified this as a way in which it can provide customers with an accredited calibration service.

 In the UK, the standard for the competence of calibration laboratories, ISO17025, is assessed by the United Kingdom Accreditation Service (UKAS), the accreditation of which is accepted all around the world.
 RS has over 30 years of continued accreditation status for its calibration laboratory.

 “Ultimately, it’s vital that our customers are using calibration to enhance their reputation and reliability, to increase the number of companies they work with and, most importantly, to reduce the risk of their tenders being rejected or contracts terminated because they haven’t been working to set standards,” says Emma Botfield, Managing Director for the UK & Ireland at RS.

 " Calibration is a business critical area – if your instruments are not calibrated, you’re putting your organisation at risk "Emma Botfield, Managing Director for the UK & Ireland, RS